 Control hypertension prior to initiating treatment with CYRAMZA.
 Monitor blood pressure every two weeks or more frequently as indicated during treatment.
 Withhold CYRAMZA for severe hypertension until medically controlled.
 Permanently discontinue CYRAMZA for medically significant hypertension that cannot be controlled with antihypertensive therapy or in patients with hypertensive crisis or hypertensive encephalopathy.

-Monitor patients during the infusion for signs and symptoms of IRRs in a setting with available resuscitation equipment.
 Premedicate prior to each CYRAMZA infusion.
-Reduce the infusion rate by 50% for Grade 1-2 IRRs.
-Permanently discontinue CYRAMZA for Grade 3-4 IRRs.
+Monitor patients during the infusion for signs and symptoms of IRR in a setting with available resuscitation equipment.
+Reduce the infusion rate by 50% for Grade 1-2 IRR.
+Permanently discontinue CYRAMZA for Grade 3-4 IRR.

 Worsening of Pre-existing Hepatic Impairment